morhilai/ravendb-jvm-tutorials/README.md

-# RavenDB Hospital Tutorial
+# RavenDB Java Client Tutorial
 RavenDB is an open-source NoSQL document store database.
 It is fully transactional, multi-platform, and highly available.
 It supports clients for a variety of programming languages, including Java.
 RavenDB is very easy to administer and deploy.
 The following tutorial is an introduction to RavenDB and an overview of the Client API.
-We will be looking at a demo hospital management application built on the Java client.
+We will be looking at a demo hospital management app built on the Java client.

-The front end of this application was built using [Vaadin](https://vaadin.com/), an open-source platform for building web applications in java.
+The front end of this app was built using [Vaadin](https://vaadin.com/), an open-source platform for building web applications in java.

 Contents: